Why Toronto needs a foreign-buyers tax on housing

 The Ontario government is reconsidering its opposition to a foreign-buyer tax for the Toronto market, according to Finance Minister Charles Sousa.
 Introducing a stiff foreign-buyer tax is a smart policy move and they should do so without delay.
 Here’s why.

-First, the primary forces driving Toronto’s high housing prices lie on the demand side, not on the supply side.
-I document this claim carefully in a forthcoming report.
+First, the primary forces driving Toronto's high housing prices lie on the demand side, not on the supply side.
+I document this claim carefully in a report being released Monday by the Ryerson City Building Institute.

 Many have alleged that weak supply is the main problem, yet the evidence does not support that.
 Housing construction in Toronto has remained strong in recent years relative to population growth.
 Construction of detached houses is somewhat lower than in past years, but modestly so, and meanwhile condo building in 2015 and 2016 was near record rates.

-Some analysts have pointed to the region’s greenbelt as a major cause of rising prices, because since it limits land supply and thereby increases the price of land.
+Some analysts have pointed to the region’s greenbelt as a major cause of rising prices, because it limits land supply and thereby increases the price of land.
 Scholarly research suggests, however, that such geographic constraints cannot account for much of the price increases Toronto has experienced.
 Toronto’s urban footprint has not “bumped up” against the greenbelt yet, and only 20 per cent of the land set aside for greenfield expansion in the 2006 Growth Plan has been built on.

 Second, foreign capital has played an important role in pushing up prices.
 The provincial and federal governments have not gathered good data on foreign ownership, but we can infer its role in reliable ways.